 1859 Harpers Ferry, USA – 1-16-1932 Gainsborough, USABack to Artist IndexView Artists Paintings

-Elliott Daingerfield, the son of a captain in the Confederate Army, was born in Harpers Ferry, West Virginia, and raised in Fayetteville, North Carolina.
-At 21, he moved to New York to study art when he was twenty-one.
+Elliott Daingerfield was born in Harpers Ferry, West Virginia, the son of a captain in the Confederate Army and brought up in Fayetteville, North Carolina.
+He went to New York to study art when he was twenty-one.

 His first exhibit was at the National Academy of Design in 1880.
-In 1884 Elliott Daingerfield met George Inness.The works of Inness, Albert Pinkham Ryder, and Kenyon Cox inspired his style.
-Daingerfield was also influenced by the European Symbolists whose work he encountered during his time studying in Europe in 1897.
-In the late 1890s he achieved recognition for paintings of religious subjects, an example of which is his mural in the Church of Saint Mary the Virgin in New York City.
-In 1902, he was elected into the National Academy of Design as an associate member; he became a full member in 1906.
+In 1884 Elliott Daingerfield met George Inness and his works and those of Albert Pinkham Ryder, and Kenyon Cox inspired his style.
+Daingerfield was also influenced by the European Symbolism whose work he encountered during his time studying in Europe in 1897.
+In the late 1890s, he achieved recognition for paintings of Symbolist religious subjects.
+In 1902, he was elected to the National Academy of Design as an Associate member and became a full member four years later.

-Elliott Daingerfield wrote a number of articles on art, including the essay "Nature versus Art" published in 1911.
-He published a biography of George Inness in 1911, and a biography of Ralph Albert Blakelock in 1914.
-Daingerfield traveled to the American West in 1911 and 1913, and made seven paintings of the Grand Canyon.
+Elliott Daingerfield wrote many of articles on art, including the essay "Nature versus Art" published in 1911.
+He wrote a biography of George Inness in 1911, and a biography of Ralph Albert Blakelock in 1914.
+Daingerfield traveled out west in 1911 and 1913, making seven paintings of the Grand Canyon.

 He married twice.
 His first wife, Roberta Strange French, died during childbirth.
-His second wife, Anna Grainger, bore two daughters named Gwendoline and Marjorie.
+His second wife, Anna Grainger, bore two daughters.